-Schools for children with physical disability, mental handicap and for the visually impaired with mental handicap may appoint full-time registered nurses on the following scale:
+Special schools for children with physical disability, intellectual disability and for the visually impaired with intellectual disability may appoint full-time registered nurses on the following scale:

-Type of School No. of No. of School

-Students Nurses

-(i) Physical disability or Severe mental 40 - 129 1

-handicap 130 or more 2

-(ii) Mild mental handicap, Moderate mental handicap, Combined mild and moderate mental handicap, or Visual impairment with mental handicap 40 or more 1
+Type of School No. of No. of School Physical disability or Severe intellectual Students 40 - 129 Nurses 1 disability 130 or more 2 Mild intellectual disability, Moderate intellectual disability, Combined mild and moderate intellectual disability, or Visual 40 or more 1 impairment with intellectual disability